Onyankupon/cicd-practiceproject/README.md

 - CircleCI - CI/CD service
 - Amazon AWS - Cloud Services
 - AWS CLI - Command-line tool for AWS
-- CloudFormation - Infrastructure as cood tool
+- CloudFormation - Infrastructure as code tool
 - Ansible - Configuration management tool
 - Prometheus - Monitoring tool
 - Grafana - Visualizer for Prometheus

-> With this project I learnt how to troubleshoot errors, make research and find solution.
+- Terraform - Infrastructure as code tool (for building required infrastructure before task start)

-To try this project, fork [Udacity](https://github.com/udacity/cdond-c3-projectstarter) and follow [instructions](instructions/README.md) using this repository as reference
+To try this project, fork [Udacity](https://github.com/udacity/cdond-c3-projectstarter) and follow [instructions](https://github.com/udacity/cdond-c3-projectstarter/tree/master/instructions) and check [screenshots](https://github.com/udacity/cdond-c3-projectstarter/tree/master/instructions/screenshots).
+You can also refer to my [repo](https://github.com/Onyankupon/cicd-practiceproject) for reference.

+## Prerequisites:
+- CircleCI account already set up.
+If not then *[signup]*(https://circleci.com/signup/).
+- AWS account with:
+    - Running database
+    - An S3 bucket
+    **Note**: If you don't have this set up use *[Pre-task]*(pre-task/) where you can see Terraform files for quick temporary deployment and easy teardown. [instructions](https://github.com/udacity/cdond-c3-projectstarter/tree/master/instructions) is to do it manually but its easier to tear down later with Terraform.